-Students will be going to groups daily for forty-five minutes.
+Students will be going to groups daily for fifty minutes.
 They will rotate between Art, Music, P.E. and Computer Lab.
 Students will attend groups daily.

 Homework will vary from day to day, but students will have homework daily.
+The student will place their homework in the AVID binder.
 The homework may only include reading an AR book or studying multiplication facts, but students will receive homework everyday.
 Any work not completed during class time will be sent home for homework as well.
 If homework is not completed on time, (unless due to an emergency in which the parent has notified the teacher) the student will receive a conduct cut, and the homework assignment will still need to be completed.
 It is the student’s responsibility to complete all homework on time.